edoatley/gitops/README.md

 # gitops
-PLace to play with RH Gitops in openshift
+Place to play with RH Gitops in openshift

 ## References